CalCOFI/hypoxia-story/Parallax/Markdown/draft91_data_references.md

 The graphs above utilized data from the upper 300 meters of samples, collected from the core transect lines (76.7 to 93.3), at on shelf stations (stations numbers &#x2264; 60).

-The code for this project can be found here. [will add link]
+The code for this project can be found <a href="https://github.com/aradams11/calcofi.github.io" style="color: #28527A; text-decoration: underline;">here.</a>

 Graphics drawn by Mallika Gupta.
 Adapted from references below.